plone/plone.recipe.zope2instance/README.txt

 zeo-storage
   Set the storage number of the ZEO storage.
 Defaults to '1'.

+zeo-var
+    Used in the zeo storage snippets to configure the zeo var folder.
+    Defaults to $INSTANCE_HOME/var.

 zodb-cache-size
   Set the ZODB cache size, i.e. the number of objects which the ZODB cache